jackattackyang/YouTube_Summarizer/README.md

-# YouTube Video Summarizer
+# YouTube Video Summarizer + Q&A

-An AI-powered application that summarizes YouTube videos and provides an interactive Q&A interface using the video's content.
-The project uses LLaMA 3 for generating summaries and answering questions, with a FastAPI backend and Streamlit frontend.
+Application that summarizes YouTube videos and provides Retrieval Augmented Question and Answering using the video transcript and metadata.
+LLaMA 3.2 via Replicate API generates summaries and answers questions, with a FastAPI backend and Streamlit frontend.

 ## Features

 - **Video Summarization**: Generate concise summaries of YouTube videos
-- **Interactive Q&A**: Ask questions about the video content
+- **Interactive Q&A**: Simple RAG architecture used to answer questions relevant to the video content, with FAISS vector embedding matching
-- **Session Management**: Maintains conversation history for contextual responses
-- **Modern UI**: Clean and intuitive Streamlit interface
+- **Deployment**: Backend deployed using Heroku, frontend hosted on Streamlit

 ## Architecture